 A Philadelphia Car Accident Lawyer at the Wieand Law Firm can assist if you are seriously injured in an auto accident.
 Car accidents are among the most common causes of serious injury and death in the United States.
 They can happen unexpectedly and change your life in the blink of an eye.

 If you are injured in a car crash, it is your absolute right to hire a Philadelphia car accident lawyer if you are injured in an auto accident.
-To speak with an experienced personal injury lawyer at the Wieand Law Firm call 1(800) 481-5206.
-We handle all types of motor vehicle accident cases including:
+To speak with an experienced lawyer at the Wieand Law Firm call 1(877) 654-3887.
+We handle all types of motor vehicle accident cases.

 It’s well known that high-speed collisions and aggressive driving can have devastating results for everyone involved.
 However, even smaller “fender benders” can cause serious trauma.
 Relatively minor collisions often result in painful whiplash injuries that stretch and tear the muscles, tendons, and ligaments, cause disc herniations and nerve damage.
 If you are the victim of a car accident, our auto accident attorneys in PA can help.

 Unlike many Philadelphia law firms, the Wieand Law Firm doesn’t run a high-volume “law factory” with minimal attorney interaction.
 Managing attorney, Brent Wieand, devotes his full attention to a small number of serious personal injury claims to get our clients the best results.
 He has successfully represented clients suffering from serious injuries sustained in automobile accidents:

 You can depend on us to effectively handle your car accident case and keep you informed every step of the way.
 Trust a Philadelphia car accident lawyer with years of experience representing victims of auto accidents in Pennsylvania and New Jersey.
 We have handled almost every conceivable type of auto accident, including collisions with commercial vehicles, pedestrians, bicyclists and motorcycles.